Ifycode/Ifycode/README.md

+> [!TIP]
+> **Why is there only 1 repository showing up in my Github account?**
+>
+> I prefer to organize my work on GitHub using Github organizations.
+I also make use of the Github project board a lot.
+GitHub project boards that show what I'm actively working on can be found in the tables below.

+#

+#### ABOUT ME

 - 👩🏽‍💻 Master of Science in Software Engineering (MSSE) student
 - 🔭 Building **Build in Blocks** and **Collabocate's Collabo Community** <!--[Collabocate's Collabo Community](https://resources.collabo.community) -->